rleibbrandt/Tutorials/tutorials/hxe-gcp-getting_started_launcher/hxe-gcp_getting_started_launcer.md

 [ACCORDION-BEGIN [Step 3: ](Prepare your instance for SAP HANA, express edition tutorials)]

 Your SAP HANA, express edition instance is now up and running.
-Porceed to the "Next Steps" section, and set up your SAP HANA, express edition
+Proceed to the "Next Steps" section, and set up your SAP HANA, express edition

 [DONE]